vbUmich/Multi-armed-Portfolio-Bandit/README.md

 ## Understanding the Structure of the Code

 There are several Jupyter notebooks that comprise the project.
 However, the main analysis is stored in just one notebook.
 The other notebooks are there to provide data inputs to be used in the main file.
+Inputs are stored in the repository in the 'Data' folder.

 ### Main Code: 'Multi-armed Portfolio Bandit.ipynb'
 This notebook is the core of our Multi-armed Bandit (MAB) analysis.
 The notebooks is seperated into different sections five sections: